Court Strikes out Suit Seeking to Jail INEC Chairman for Alleged Disobedience

 Justice Joyce Abdulmalik struck out the suit on the grounds that the applicant failed to personally serve the court documents on the defendant, as required by law.

-Recall that Justice Egwuatu had in a judgment delivered on March 5, 2025 in Suit No. FHC/ABJ/CS/45/2025, ordered INEC to recognize the Edozie Njoku-led committee as the national leadership of the NRM.
+It would be recalled that Justice Egwuatu had in a judgement delivered on March 5, 2025 in Suit No. FHC/ABJ/CS/45/2025, ordered INEC to recognise the Edozie Njoku-led committee as the national leadership of the NRM.

 Following refusal of the commission to obey the order of the court, the NRM subsequently initiated contempt proceedings against the then INEC chairman, Prof Mahmoud Yakubu, by the filing of Forms 48 and 49.